Vietnam.vn - Nền tảng quảng bá Việt Nam

 To achieve that goal, Mr. Putin wants to transform the Russian economy into a supply-side economy.
 According to Vedomosti newspaper, the transformation to a supply-side economy was also first announced by President Putin at the Saint Petersburg International Economic Forum in June 2023.

-The key points for moving to a supply-side economy include increasing the volume of goods production, reducing the share of imported goods and services to 17%, increasing household income, and maintaining workers' wages at no lower than the rate of inflation.
+The key points for moving to a supply-side economy include increasing the volume of goods production, reducing the import share of goods and services to 17%, increasing household income and maintaining workers' wages not lower than the inflation rate.

 According to Moscow, the four main conditions for the formation of a supply-side economy are increasing labor productivity, increasing the level of investment in the economy by 20% by 2030 compared to the present, increasing the growth rate of non-resource and non-energy products by at least two-thirds compared to the current export volume, and improving international transport logistics corridors for Russian goods.